wubeZ/food_truck_finder/README.md

    ```bash
    pip install -r requirements.txt
    ```
+5. **Set Up MongoDB Atlas**: Create a MongoDB Atlas account and obtain the MongoDB URI.
+Replace the placeholder values in the `.env.example` file with your actual MongoDB URI and any other required environment variables.
+Rename the file to `.env`.
-5. **Import Data into MongoDB**: Use custom commands to import food truck data from a CSV file into MongoDB.
+6. **Import Data into MongoDB**: Use custom commands to import food truck data from a CSV file into MongoDB.
    ```bash
    cd food_truck_finder
    python manage.py import_csv
    ```
-6. **Run the Application**: Start the Django development server to run the Food Truck Finder application.
+7. **Run the Application**: Start the Django development server to run the Food Truck Finder application.
    ```bash
    python manage.py runserver
    ```